Chapter 19.430

 3. A disclaimer that the plan is a conceptual plan intended to show potential future development.
 It shall not be binding on the city or property owners, except as may be required through conditions of land division approval.
 For example, dedication and improvement of rights-of-way within the future plan area may be required to provide needed secondary access and circulation.

 D. Lot Size Averaging.
-Single-family residential lot size may be averaged to allow lots less than the minimum lot size in the residential district, as long as the average area for all lots is not less than allowed by the district.
+Single-unit residential lot size may be averaged to allow lots less than the minimum lot size in the residential district, as long as the average area for all lots is not less than allowed by the district.
 No lot created under this provision shall be less than 80 percent of the minimum lot size allowed in the underlying district.
 For example, if the minimum lot size is 10,000 square feet, the following three lots could be created: 10,000 square feet, 9,000 square feet, and 8,000 square feet.

 E. Temporary Sales Office.
 A temporary sales office in conjunction with a subdivision may be approved as set forth in FMC 19.490.100, Temporary use permits.